Zren/plasma-applet-eventcalendar/org.kde.plasma.win7taskmanager/ReadMe.md

 # Task Manager (Win7)

+Not really needed in 5.7 as "Keep launchers seperate" is now optional.
+This will probably be deleted eventually.

 A fork of the [default plasmoid](https://github.com/KDE/plasma-desktop/tree/master/applets/taskmanager) at [Plasma 5.6 @ b7e4fe3](https://github.com/KDE/plasma-desktop/commit/b7e4fe36133ec8be060b11878adaba962a3b2696).

 * Default to 1 line